borodust/borodust.github.io/projects/cl-flow/getting-started.md

 them to run one after another - serially that is, so global state was correctly updated each time!

-In some way, this flow execution was similar to what `flow:serially` does, only the order of block execution is not guaranteed.
+In some way, this flow run was similar to what `flow:serially` does, only the execution order of blocks is not guaranteed.